Exception Handling

 }

-You can write your own exception handling class to modify the default exception handling logic.
+You can write your own exception handler class to change the default exception handling logic.

-Sometimes, we want to stop the request inside a nested function and return an error message to the client.
-In such cases, you can throw a BusinessException.
+Sometimes we want to terminate the request in a nested function and return an error message to the client.
+We can achieve this by throwing a BusinessException.
+For example:

 <?php